Node Embedding over Temporal Graphs

 \section{Feature Learning Framework}

-Let $G=(V,E)$ be a graph where each temporal edge $(u,v)_t \in E$ is directed from a node $u$ to a node $v$ at time $t$.
+Let $G{=}(V,E)$ be a graph where each temporal edge $(u,v)_t \in E$ is directed from a node $u$ to a node $v$ at time $t$.
 We define a temporal graph, $G_{t}=(V_{t},E_{t})$, as the graph of all edges occurring up to time $t$.
 We define the evolution of $G_{t}$ over time by the set of graph snapshots, $G_{t_1},...,G_{t_T}$, at $T$ different time steps, $t_1<...<t_T$.
 In this work, we propose an algorithm that learns the evolution of a temporal graph's nodes and edges over time in an end-to-end architecture for different prediction tasks.

 Our goal is to find for each node $v \!\in\!
 V$ at time $T$ a feature vector $f_T(v)$ that minimizes the loss of any given prediction task.
 We consider two major prediction tasks: node classification and link prediction.
-For the node classification task, we consider a categorical cross-entropy loss, i.e.: where $class(v)$ is the class label of a node $v$.
+For the node classification task, we consider a categorical cross-entropy loss, i.e.:

+where $class(v)$ is the class label of a node $v$.
 For the link prediction task, we consider a binary classification loss, i.e.:

 where $g$ can be any function.
 In this work, we consider the concatenation function.
 It is important to note that, without loss of generality, other tasks with corresponding loss functions can be supported in our framework.